-Weighing in at 40 lbs, with dimensions of 20” x 15” x 20,” the Philips Saeco RI9946/47 Xelsis Digital ID Automatic Espresso Machine is one of the heaviest automatic espresso machines we’ve reviewed so far.
+Weighing in at 20 lbs, with dimensions of 19.5″ x 11″ x 18″, the Philips Saeco PicoBaristo Automatic Machine is one of the heaviest automatic espresso machines we’ve reviewed so far.
 This is a large and in-charge, serious machine for a serious, high-end coffee drinking experience.

 The Philips comes with a delightful array of luxury bells and whistles that we think should be highlighted.
-One of our favorites is the intuitive touch user interface and a fingerprint ID system.
+One of our favorites is the intuitive touch user interface and a wide variety of specialties in one touch.
 These two features automate certain parts of the brewing process, which makes using the espresso machine itself easier than it looks.
-The intuitive touch user interface enables you to customize the strength and consistency of your coffee by simply turning a dial.
-The fingerprint ID system enables the espresso machine itself to remember and prepare the personalized coffee blends for six users, enabling your family and friends to make their favorite blend by simply pushing a button. this is the kind of technology you’d expect from a computer or maybe even your car, but in an espresso machine it’s pretty rare and seriously cool.
+The intuitive touch user interface enables you to customize the strength and consistency of your coffee from 5 settings.
+It even enables the espresso machine itself toeasily save your desired coffee length with the Memo Function for each drink.
+It’ll remember and prepare the personalized and favorite coffee blends by simply pushing a button.
+This is the kind of technology you’d expect from a computer or maybe even your car, but in an espresso machine it’s pretty rare and seriously cool.

-Other features we find particularly noteworthy include: an integrated, automatic milk carafe that adds perfectly frothed milk directly to your cup of coffee; a hot water wand, which not only enables you to froth milk manually, giving you control over how it turns out, but also provides you with filtered hot water for the other beverages you’d like to drink, like tea; an adjustable, built-in ceramic grinder; a protective coffee bean hopper with air-tight seal, which keeps coffee beans fresh; and a wheel base, which makes using the coffee bean hopper itself easy; a 54 oz removable water tank with Intenza water filter; which not only makes cleaning the espresso machine itself a cinch, but also ensures the water in each cup of coffee you’d drink is pure and clean; an optional Aroma System pre-brewing cycle, which injects hot water into ground coffee for maximum flavor extraction; a removable ground coffee tray and brew group, which make cleaning the espresso machine itself quick and easy; a cleaning brush; pre-ground coffee measuring scoop, which enables you to brew with precision; brew group lubricant; descaling solution; and automatic cleaning cycle that keeps the milk carafe fresh between uses.
+Other features we find particularly noteworthy include: an integrated, automatic milk frother that adds perfectly frothed milk directly to your cup of coffee; a hot water wand, which not only enables you to froth milk manually, giving you control over how it turns out, but also provides you with filtered hot water for the other beverages you’d like to drink, like tea; an adjustable, built-in ceramic grinder; a protective coffee bean hopper with air-tight seal, which keeps coffee beans fresh; and a wheel base, which makes using the coffee bean hopper itself easy; a 1.8L removable water tank with water filter; which not only makes cleaning the espresso machine itself a cinch, but also ensures the water in each cup of coffee you’d drink is pure and clean; a removable ground coffee tray and brew group, which make cleaning the espresso machine itself quick and easy; a cleaning brush; pre-ground coffee measuring scoop, which enables you to brew with precision; brew group lubricant; descaling solution; and automatic cleaning cycle that keeps the milk carafe fresh between uses.

-This machine is a crowd favorite on Amazon, with an overwhelming number of positive reviews, receiving a stellar rating of 4 and a half stars out of 5 on Amazon, where it’s currently being sold for $3,125.00.
+This machine is a crowd favorite on Amazon, with an overwhelming number of positive reviews, receiving a stellar rating of 4 and a half stars out of 5 on Amazon.

 A great place to buy is on Amazon and here is why: